 Index of questions;

-Applications can be made online at www.keyways.org.uk If you are not able to use the online service and have no advocate to assist you, please call the Housing Options Team at your relevant council to discuss other options.
+Applications can be made online at www.keyways.org.uk If you are not able to use the online service and have no family or support worker to assist you, please call your local Housing Options Team to discuss other options.
 Click here for contact details.

 Along with your completed application form you will need to provide:

 All documents provided must be valid/up to date and original documents.
-You are able to provide these documents to a Customer Service Centre of the council who is administering your Keyways application.
+You are able to provide these documents to a Customer Service Centre of the council.

 Applications may be refused if it has been verified that you are;

 The Localism Act 2011 enables each council to make their own decisions about who does and who does not qualify to be included on their housing register in order to address their own local needs.
 If you do not qualify, you may find alternative housing options here.